patrickvorgers/SPC/README.md

 <a name="roadmap"></a>
 ## Roadmap

-- [ ] Autodetect IP of the external trigger system based on the provided url
+- [X] Autodetect IP of the external trigger system
 - [ ] Different pump activation temperatures for summer and winter
 - [X] Default behaviour when the external trigger system is not available (activate pump / deactivate pump)
 - [X] Delta triggering, when difference between two sensors is above or below a threshold activate the pump (scenario: difference between flow and return)